 On the heels of some relatively recent acquisitions, including the one involving buzzy young brand, Cushnie et Ochs, InterLuxe is something of a budding American conglomerate.
 Founded just last year by New York-based private equity firm Lee Equity Partners, together with fashion industry veterans Allen Questrom (former CEO of Neiman Marcus and Barneys New York), Gary Wassner (one of the most noteworthy financial advisors and investors in the fashion industry), and Melissa Beste (former CEO of Akris North America and the UK and president of Americas for Alexander McQueen), InterLuxe invests in both emerging and newly-established fashion brands.

-Maybe something of an American LVMH Moët Hennessy Louis Vuitton in the making, in its first year of business alone, InterLuxe has brokered three major deals: Andrea Lieberman sold a majority stake of her contemporary label A.L.C. to the company in August; Jason Wu sold a controlling stake in his business to InterLuxe in September; and now InterLuxe's Wassner, among others, have taken a minority stake in Cushnie et Ochs.
+The group - which "invests in emerging fashion and luxury brands with leading design talent, exceptional product, and a strong customer following" - could prove an American LVMH Moët Hennessy Louis Vuitton in the making, in its first year of business alone, InterLuxe has brokered three major deals: Andrea Lieberman sold a majority stake of her contemporary label A.L.C. to the company in August; Jason Wu sold a controlling stake in his business to InterLuxe in September; and now InterLuxe's Wassner, among others, have taken a minority stake in Cushnie et Ochs.

-The only question that is left: What brand will InterLuxe set its sights on next?
+The looming question for InterLuxe is, thus: What brand(s) will it set its sights on next?